jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 ![](images/2.%20Imported%20Parameter%20Concepts.026.png)

-The correct usage of the term output will be discussed only later, in the *Advanced Command Topics*.
+The correct usage of the term output might be discussed only later, in the *Advanced Command Topics*.

 ### Parameter Order